 The Sales Pitch

-The interest in blue-blocking glasses has soared, well-established eyewear companies like Gunnar are even displaying products on their Homepage.
-There are numerous articles online, like this one in the New York Times, questioning whether or not these products can help certain people.
+The interest in blue-blocking glasses has soared, well-established eyewear companies like Gunnar are even displaying products on their Home Page.
+There are numerous articles online, like this one in The Strategist, questioning whether or not these products can help certain people.
 Consumer Reports has put three different blue-blocking lenses to the test.

 What are Blue-light Blocking Lenses Good for?